slerman12/BrokenWisdoms-V2-in-progress/5-Opposing-Views.md

 > [!NOTE]
 > ### Buffy
 >
-> In high school, I loved Lost, and Heroes, and Community, and Better Off Ted, and at some point Reaper, a show no one's heard of<!-- (well, I guess Reaper was middle school)-->.
+> In high school, I loved Lost, and Community, and Better Off Ted, and at some point Reaper, a show no one's heard of<!-- (well, I guess Reaper was middle school)--> (oh, and while going back to middle school, also Heroes).
 But my favorite-favorite has been Buffy the Vampire Slayer, which at the time was available on Netflix.
 I was obsessed.<!--, as well as with [Dr. Horrible's Sing-Along Blog](https://youtu.be/Of9kHpCv1ts?si=FPBQagGV-MX0BOK4).-->
 >
 > Almost nobody heard of Buffy in my high school, 2009 - 2013, Golden Age Peak TV era.
 I had a debate with my friend, another film buff, where I claimed TV shows were better than movies.
 He didn't believe me yet.
 In my high school, all those TV shows were getting missed<!--, at least by many of the people I talked to-->.
 Buffy had been out since the 90s/early 2000s, and was the most—maybe universally at my high school—unappreciated.
 >